mattermost/mattermost-plugin-boards/README.md

 Mattermost boards plugins is an open source, multilingual, self-hosted project management tool that's an alternative to Trello, Notion, and Asana.

-**[Mattermost Boards](https://mattermost.com/boards/)** is the Mattermost plugin version of Focalboard that combines project management tools with messaging and collaboration for teams of all sizes.
-To access and use **Mattermost Boards**, install or upgrade to Mattermost v6.0 or later as a [self-hosted server](https://docs.mattermost.com/guides/deployment.html?utm_source=focalboard&utm_campaign=focalboard) or [Cloud server](https://mattermost.com/get-started/?utm_source=focalboard&utm_campaign=focalboard).
-After logging into Mattermost, select the menu in the top left corner of Mattermost and select **Boards**.

 ## Try Mattermost Boards Plugin

-### Mattermost Plugin

-Access the latest releases of the mattermost boards plugin by downloading the `mattermost-plugin-focalboard.tar.gz` file from the releases in this repository: <https://github.com/mattermost/focalboard/releases>.
+Access the latest releases of the mattermost boards plugin by downloading the `mattermost-plugin-focalboard.tar.gz` file from the releases in this repository: <https://github.com/mattermost/mattermost-plugin-boards/releases>.
 After downloading and installing the plugin in the System Console, select the menu in the top left corner and select **Boards**.

-### API Docs

-Boards API docs can be found over at <https://htmlpreview.github.io/?https://github.com/mattermost/focalboard/blob/main/server/swagger/docs/html/index.html>

 ### Getting started

-Our [developer guide](https://developers.mattermost.com/contribute/more-info/focalboard/mattermost-boards-setup-guide/) has detailed instructions on how to set up your development environment for the **Mattermost boards plugin**.
-You can also join the [~Focalboard community channel](https://community.mattermost.com/core/channels/focalboard) to connect with other developers.

 Clone [mattermost](https://github.com/mattermost/mattermost-server) into sibling directory.